smithd36/csharp-crawlscraper/README.md

-"# csharp webcrawler for gathering images from any webpage."
+# csharp webcrawler for gathering images from any webpage.